 Definitely a policy more about politicking than practicality.

-existing customers, whether or not to activate a family-friendly network-level filtering service.
-This followed an agreement between the Government and the ISPs, under which the ISPs committed to present the unavoidable choice to all new and existing
+and to existing customers, whether or not to activate a family-friendly network-level filtering service.
+This followed an agreement between the Government and the ISPs, under which the ISPs committed to present the unavoidable choice to all new

 Perhaps the most interesting stats in the report are the takeup of the ISP's web blocking systems.
 A decision on whether on not to turn on the blocking was made mandatory for all users in 2015.